 5. Learn about the future and the past of our planet at CERN : The European Organization for Nuclear Research, known as CERN, is a European research organization that operates the largest particle physics laboratory in the world.
-Its main function is to provide the particle accelerators and other infrastructure required for high energy physical research and is also the birthplace of the World Wide Web (www).
-Facilities at CERN open to the public include: the Globe of Science and Innovation, which opened in late 2005 and is used for special exhibitions, and the Microcosm Museum on particle physics and CERN history.
-A visit at CERN offers you a glimpse into the mysteries of our universe, in an effort to understand the origins of our world and probably of our future.
+Its main function is to provide the particle accelerators and other infrastructure required for high-energy physics research and is also the birthplace of the World Wide Web (www).
+Facilities at CERN open to the public include the Globe of Science and Innovation, which opened in late 2005 and is used for special exhibitions, and the Microcosm Museum on particle physics and CERN history.
+A visit to CERN offers you a glimpse into the mysteries of our universe, in an effort to understand the origins of our world and probably of our future.

 7. Taste the best Swiss chocolate at Laderach : Switzerland is famous for its chocolate and is particularly renowned for its milk chocolate.
 In 1875, a Swiss confectioner, Daniel Peter, developed the first solid milk chocolate using condensed milk, which had been invented by Henri Nestle, who was his neighbour (at Vevey on the other side of the Lake).
 Geneva offers some great options to try perfect chocolate, such as the Du Rhone Chocolatier (Rue du Rhone 118, Geneve), but our favourite spot is the store of Laderach Chocolatier (Rue du Marche 5, Geneve) in the city center.
 If you love chocolate, you will stop here for the experience of all time.
 The quality and variety of these handmade chocolates is unmatched.
 The combinations of the ingredients are truly unique.
 No wonder it is considered by many to be the “best Swiss chocolate in the world”.

-Geneva offers you a really cosmopolitan experience and a visit there is an memorable and unique experience.
+Geneva offers you a really cosmopolitan experience and a visit there is a memorable and unique experience.